-Upon the execution of the affidavit, the declaring father shall be listed as and presumed to be the natural father of the child.
-The presumption of paternity arising under this section may be rebutted in a legal action only by clear and convincing evidence.
+Upon the execution of the affidavit, the declaring father shall be listed as the father on the birth certificate and shall be presumed to be the natural father of the child.
+The executed affidavit shall be filed with the registrar along with the birth certificate.
+A certified copy of the affidavit shall be admissible in any action to establish paternity.
+The presumption of paternity arising under this section may be rebutted in a legal action only by clear, cogent, and convincing evidence.
 The surname of the child shall be determined by the mother, except if the father's name is entered on the certificate, the mother and father shall agree upon the child's surname.
-If there is no agreement, the child's surname shall be the same as that of the mother."
+If there is no agreement, the child's surname shall be the same as that of the mother.